-The phased approach (Table 4) to infrastructure delivery takes into consideration demand, funding availability, and the readiness of different sites.
+The phased approach (Table 4) to infrastructure delivery takes into consideration demand, funding availability, and the readiness of different sites in the context of the AFIR targets for 2025 and 2030.
+To meet targets, local authority-led infrastructure implementation is planned in addition and complementary to additional public and private efforts to provide public chargers.
 A phased approach allows for the immediate roll out of early mover projects, with minimal barriers, while allowing for adequate planning to be put in place to deliver more complex projects later on.
 Phasing allows local authorities to apply learnings and adapt their plans providing an opportunity to fine-tune the infrastructure rollout, consider innovative solutions, and optimise coverage to meet user needs.
+The phased approach also allows the flexibility needed for supporting the overall achievement of the national targets, including en-route charging through the National Road Network EV Charging Plan - resources can be prioritised to implement charging at locations where it is needed most.